-To apply, email a research proposal, including a bibliography, and a transcript of your academic record to Dr Brett Nicholls, the head of the programme.
-This proposal should outline what you are interested in researching and is usually 250-500 words.
-If the proposal and writing sample are supported by the department, you will be invited to move to formally apply to the University’s central administration for admission and scholarships.
+To apply, email a one-page research proposal outlining your research topic and approach / method, a short bibliography of key literature, a writing sample (such as an essay or article), and a transcript of your academic record to Dr Brett Nicholls, the head of the programme.
+The programme committee will consider these documents, and if they are supported will invite you to move to formally apply to the University’s central administration for admission and scholarships.

-The MA by coursework degree in Media, film and communication is a part of the MA coursework programme for humanities students.
-To apply, follow the information at this link.
+The MA by coursework degree in Media, Film and Communication is a part of the MA coursework programme for humanities students.
+To apply, follow the information at this link, and please include with your application a brief statement (200 words) outlining what topic you wish to write about in the MFCO 590 Research Dissertation, and a writing sample (of your best work in English such as an essay or article).

 Tel +64 3 479 8371